 How do the potential benefits and costs compare?
 There is no standard answer, and each institution must make a decision in light of its own mission and circumstances.
-For some institutions the answer will be easy, while others will face difficult choices.
+For some institutions, the answer will be easy, while others will face difficult choices.
 The key question is clear: "What options best serve our students, our community, and our future?"
-Even schools facing resource constraints which preclude immediate programmatic initiatives can gather key people to consider this important question.
+Even institutions facing resource constraints that preclude immediate program initiatives can gather key people to consider this important question.